giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 Second, the staff role is used by Giant Swarm engineers to access the AWS account for support purposes.

 Here are the mandatory steps to create the required IAM resources but we advocate to follow one of the [automated options](https://github.com/giantswarm/giantswarm-aws-account-prerequisites).
-There you have terraform or cloudformation templates to create the necessary IAM roles and policies.
+There you have Terraform or CloudFormation templates to create the necessary IAM roles and policies.
 Otherwise, follow the manual steps below.

 ### Controller permissions {#iam-capa-controller-role}

-#### 1. Create all policies for the capa controller {#iam-capa-controller-policies}
+#### 1. Create all policies for the CAPA controller {#iam-capa-controller-policies}

 Open the [IAM section](https://console.aws.amazon.com/iam/home) of the AWS console and go to the [Policies](https://console.aws.amazon.com/iam/home#/policies) subsection.

-Our platform needs different permissions to manage a variety of resources in AWS side.
+Our platform needs different permissions to manage various resources on the AWS side.
 Here is the list of policies that need to be created.
-Click **Create policy** and copy the content of the policy into the JSON editor field.
-Hit the **Next** button and add the name of the policy matching the policy link name.
+Click __Create policy__ and copy the policy content into the JSON editor field.
+Hit the **Next** button and add the policy name matching the policy link name.
 Repeat this process for each policy:

 - [giantswarm-${INSTALLATION_NAME}-capa-controller-policy](https://github.com/giantswarm/giantswarm-aws-account-prerequisites/raw/master/capa-controller-role/capa-controller-policy.json)
 - [giantswarm-${INSTALLATION_NAME}-crossplane-policy](https://github.com/giantswarm/giantswarm-aws-account-prerequisites/raw/master/capa-controller-role/crossplane-policy.json)